Liquidation and Insolvency (Northern Ireland) - GPO8n

 Council Regulation (EC) No.1346/2000 became effective on 31 May 2002.
 The Regulation is directly applicable and an integral part of each member state's law (except Denmark where parallel legislation will apply).
-To implement the Regulation in the UK, it was necessary to make some limited changes to the Insolvency (Northern Ireland) Order 1989 and the Insolvency Rules (Northern Ireland) 1991.
+To implement the Regulation in the UK, it was necessary to make some limited changes to the Insolvency (Northern Ireland) Order 1989 and the Insolvency (Amendment) Rules (Northern Ireland) 2013.

 1. What is the effect of the Regulation?

 The Regulation restricts where insolvency proceedings can be opened to the country where the debtor has his "centre of main interests".
 It requires insolvency proceedings opened under the Regulation to be recognised, and liquidators to be able to exercise their powers, in all member states.

 The relevant company insolvency proceedings covered by the Regulation in the UK are: